bytebase/bytebase.com/content/docs/concepts/data-model.md

 `Sheet` is the entity where users store, run and share the SQL scripts.
 A paritcular sheet belongs to a project and may or may not attach a database context.
 Users interacts with the Sheet from [SQL Editor](/docs/sql-editor/manage-sql-scripts).

+## Database Group and Table Group

+A list of databases / tables usually having the same schema structure.
+Examples like per-tenant databases, partitioned databases/tables.
+This is used by the [batch change](/docs/change-database/batch-change) to change many databases in a consistent manner.